etsy/Testing101/Testing_Best_Practices.md

 }
 ```

-Mocking can make it easy to test a piece of code in isolation when it doesn't
+Mocking can make it easy to test a piece of code in isolation when it does not
 use interfaces.
 Or in some cases, it may be cleaner to mock a method or two than
 to introduce a new abstraction.
 But if you use mocking as a substitute for
 abstraction -- as a way to get passing tests without revisiting the design of
-your code -- then you're undermining your code and your design in a deep way.
-As
+your code -- then you are undermining your code and your design in a deep way.
-in all these examples, use tests to evaluate your design, and be ready to
+As in all these examples, use tests to evaluate your design, and be ready to
-revisit your code (or anyone else's) when you find it's difficult to use.
+revisit your code (or anyone else's) when you find it is difficult to use.

 Mocking is described in the [PHPUnit documentation][phpunit_mocking_link].

 ## Legacy code

-Most codebases that have survived to importance have crucial code that wasn't
+Most codebases that have survived to importance have crucial code that was not
 written with clean design and usability in mind.
 It may have tricky global
 state, or lack abstractions (so that, for example, it does hard-coded database
-operations in the middle of a class or method that's not database-related).
+operations in the middle of a class or method that is not database-related).

-You'll have to use your imagination when you're working with such code.
-In the
+You will have to use your imagination when you are working with such code.
+In
-end, your job is still to make your code well designed according to your
+the end, your job is still to make your code well designed according to your
 standards, regardless of the tricky bits it interacts with.

 Say you need to use some legacy code that looks up a user's email address from